Millions to pay tax on savings interest: how to pay less

 How do I pay tax on my savings?

 All savers enjoy an annual ISA allowance, which sets out how much you can save within an ISA wrapper in each tax year.
-It currently stands at £20,000, though there has been speculation that the Chancellor, Jeremy Hunt, may be looking to hike the ISA allowance in the upcoming Autumn Statement.
+It currently stands at £20,000, which can now be spread across as many accounts as you need.

 Or you could opt to pay more into your pension.
-While there is the downside of not being able to access it until your later years, there is the perk of tax relief on your contributions meaning the money you pay in is boosted by the government.
+While there is the downside of not being able to access it until later in your life, there is the perk of tax relief on your contributions meaning the money you pay in is boosted by the government.

 -